Chokchai213/If-you-trust-it/README.md

 # Features
 - This program contains option setting in which you can use Slider to increase or decrease volume
-- This program contains Tutorials for user to guide on how to play the game/use the program
 - This program contains Mini games in which user are advised to answer the question accordingly

 # Files